blog posts

 Bandwidth Exceeded Limits and Countermeasures

-Whenever someone gets a notification that says Bandwidth Limit Exceeded, they usually call their developer or a development company in a panic.
+Whenever someone gets a notification that says Bandwidth Limit Exceeded, they usually panic and call their developer or a development company.

 What is Bandwidth and Bandwidth transfer?